-Despite the lack of long-term clinical evidence of benefit through enameloplasty prior to sealant placement, a majority of pediatric dentists use the technique; with 17% of respondents to a recent survey stating that they always used enameloplasty and 70% stating that they sometimes used enameloplasty.35
+Despite the lack of long-term clinical evidence of benefit through enameloplasty prior to sealant placement, a majority of pediatric dentists use the technique, with 17% of respondents to a recent survey stating that they always used enameloplasty and 70% stating that they sometimes used enameloplasty.39

 Another extension of the logic of sealing early caries argues against the use of caries-detecting dyes in fissure caries diagnosis.
 The last remnants of caries in a fissure should be inconsequential to the success of the sealant.
 Surface cleaning is all that is appropriate, unless one judges a fissure to contain caries that has progressed to the dentin.
-Thus, caries-detecting dyes hold no therapeutic value.

-In addition, those who use fissure eradication procedures and/or caries-detecting solutions to justify placement of, and charging for, a posterior composite rather than sealant and thus increasing fees for treatment of that surface often are overtreating the disease.
+In addition, those who use fissure eradication procedures and/or caries-detecting solutions to justify placement of, and charging for, a posterior composite rather than sealant often are overtreating the disease.
 They are working counter to policy of the ADA Council on Dental Benefit Programs.
-The Council policy since 2000 states that a sealant (CDT-code #D1351) is a "mechanically and/or chemically prepared enamel surface sealed to prevent decay," while a 1-surface posterior resin (CDT-code #2385) is "used to restore a carious lesion into the dentin...not a preventive procedure."
+The Council policy since 2000 states that a sealant (CDTcode #D1351) is a "mechanically and/or chemically prepared enamel surface sealed to prevent decay" while a 1-surface posterior resin (CDT-code #2385) is "used to restore a carious lesion into the dentin...not a preventive procedure."